nightroman/PowerShellTraps/Basic/Compound-equality-operators/README.md

 ### In PowerShell 3.0 results may be affected by other commands

-The script *Test-2.ps1* in v3 shows how the result of the operator `+=` is affected by the seemingly unrelated presiding `New-Variable`.
+The script *Test-2.ps1* in v3 shows how the result of the operator `+=` is affected by the seemingly unrelated preceding `New-Variable`, the operator works as in v2.

 ---